jpgmv1998/reproducible_paper_template/randomReferences.md

 ### Templates

-[Generic Paper Templare - Lars Vilhuber](https://github.com/labordynamicsinstitute/paper-template) - simple template with some examples of programs for setup of multiple softwares.
+[Generic Paper Template - Lars Vilhuber](https://github.com/labordynamicsinstitute/paper-template) - simple template with some examples of programs for the setup of multiple software.

 [Gentzkow-Shapiro Lab template](https://github.com/gslab-econ/template) - The GSLab Template is a minimal working demonstration of the tools and organization used by projects in the GSLab.
 We use SCons and a few custom builders to execute scripts and track dependencies in a portable and flexible manner.